PhD in School Psychology

 - Learn from respected faculty who are leaders in their fields.

-The School Psychology Program Distinguished Alumnus/a Award is given for outstanding contributions to the profession and the school.
-It is presented annually at the Loyola School of Education’s Fall Alumni Reception.
+The School Psychology Program Distinguished Alumnus/a Award is awarded for outstanding contributions to the profession and the school.
+It is presented annually at the School of Education’s Fall Alumni Reception.

 Explore the program